The Immortals...and the Hall of Fame

 Gordon Cottier - loose forward

-honours but ranked as one of the club's most accomplished footballers.
+but ranked as one of the club's most accomplished footballers.
+Classy

-Classy with leadership skills and good enough to take the Immortals
+with leadership skills and good enough to take the Immortals no 13 shirt

 Garratt, Geoff Robinson, Dave Watson and Les Moore.

 latest...Prop forward Bill

 McAlone has become the third player to be inducted into the